mfiscus/mmdvm_hs-compiler/README.md

 1. Run `./compile.sh --hardware-type MMDVM_HS_Hat`

-2. By defining the hardware type as an argument the firmware will immediately begin to compile
+2. By defining the hardware type as an argument the firmware will immediately begin to compile.

     ![non-interactive](https://raw.githubusercontent.com/mfiscus/mmdvm_hs-compiler/main/images/non-interactive.png)